Last Updated on April 18, 2026

 One thing to be aware of is that you need to be careful not to disable something you may need because then you can cause even more problems!
 If you don’t know what an item in the list does then you are better off leaving it alone or going online to find out what it is use for before making any changes.

-There are several ways to access this utility but the quickest way is to go to Start, then Run and type in msconfig and click OK.
+The fastest way to get there is to right-click the Start button and select Run, then type msconfig.
+Alternatively, you can now manage basic startup apps by going to Settings > Apps > Startup.
+This new Settings menu is much more user-friendly and uses simple toggle switches instead of checkmarks.
 It will then bring up a window which looks like the following although it may look a little different depending on your version of Windows but all versions do essentially the same thing.

 From there you can sort the startup items by enabled or disabled and if you need to disable an item, simply click on that item and then click on the Disable button.
 If you need to enable an item then the button will say Enable once you select that disabled button.